ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 ## 10. Inv/CheckForNegativeAvailability
 - a.Action: When the key has value "1", verification for negative stock balance is performed.
-The verification checks if the stock balance after the current operation would not become negative and also if the document date is not today's date, the validation checks for not negative stock balance for the dates in the transaction timestamps in the store transaction rows.
-If the key has an empty value (null) or its value is different than "1" the described validations are not performed.
+The verification checks if the stock balance after the current operation would not become negative, and also if the document date is not today's date, the validation checks for a non-negative stock balance for the dates in the transaction timestamps in the store transaction rows.
+If the key has an empty value (null) or its value is different from "1", the described validations are not performed.
 - b.The user sets it manually.

 ## 11. InvoiceFiscalPrintChangeToState (DEPRECATED)
-- a.Action: This key specifies the document state to which an invoice is switched to after the receipt is printed.
+- a.Action: This key specifies the document state to which an invoice is switched after the receipt is printed.
 The key value is the numeric value of the document states (0 = New, 10 = Planned, 20 = FirmPlanned, 30 = Released, 40 = Completed).
-In all other cases, the invoice is switched to Released state.
+In all other cases, the invoice is switched to the Released state.
 - b.The user sets it manually.

 ## 12. InvoiceFiscalPrintUseDistributedAmountsForUnitPrice
-- a.Action: When the key has value and this value is "1", the unit price which is sent to the fiscal printer is calculated through the distributed amounts, which are added to the products.
+- a.Action: When the key has value and this value is "1", the unit price, which is sent to the fiscal printer, is calculated through the distributed amounts, which are added to the products.
 In all other cases, the unit price is calculated as follows: the unit price in the document line with VAT included and discounts in the row.
 - b.The user sets it manually.

 ## 13. Last_Used_Enterprise_Company_Id
-- a.Action: Defines the last used by the user enterprise company.
-The value is the id of the enterprise company.
+- a.Action: Contains the last enterprise company used by the user.
+The value is the ID of the enterprise company.
-- b.Set automatically by the system of the user.
+- b.Set automatically by the system for the user.

 ## 14. Last_Used_Enterprise_Company_Location_Id/XXX
-- a.Defines the last used by the user enterprise company location.
-The value is the id of the enterprise company location.
+- a.Action: Contains the last enterprise company location used by the user.
+The value is the ID of the enterprise company location.
-- b.Set automatically by the system of the user.
+- b.Set automatically by the system for the user.

 ## 15. Кеу - SalesOrderFiscalPrintChangeToState (DEPRECATED)
 - a.Action: This key specifies the document state to which a sales order is switched to after the receipt is printed.
 The key value is the numeric value of the document states (0 = New, 10 = Planned, 20 = FirmPlanned, 30 = Released, 40 = Completed).
 In all other cases, the sales order is switched to Released state.